AI Lead Qualification

 How long does it take to build an AI lead qualification system?

-The first working version typically goes live in 14 to 21 days.
+The first working version typically goes live in a few weeks from kickoff.
 That is enough time to design the qualification criteria, build the conversation flow, connect it to your WhatsApp Business account or website chat, and wire the routing logic into your CRM or calendar.
-Results are visible within 30 days.
-If bookings are not moving in 60 days, something is broken upstream and that is the next thing we fix.
+Results are visible inside the first month of live use.
+If bookings are not moving by month two, something is broken upstream and that is the next thing we fix.

 Do we need to rebuild our CRM to implement AI lead qualification?